kudobuilder/kudo/keps/20190218-add-testing-infrastructure.md

 #### Story 1

-As a developer, I want to ensure my change's don't break existing functionality, even if I don't understand all the capabilities of Kudo.
+As a developer, I want to ensure my changes don't break existing functionality, even if I don't understand all the capabilities of Kudo.

 #### Story 2

-As a repository owner, I don't want to have to validate the exeuction of common plans/functionality as part of the review process.
+As a repository owner, I don't want to have to validate the execution of common plans/functionality as part of the review process.

 ### Implementation Details/Notes/Constraints [optional]